Polygon segmentations

 In most networks, actual links are significantly fewer than non-links, which can

-the model towards predicting no link.
+bias the model toward predicting no link.
 Negative sampling allows for controlled selection of negative examples, balancing the training data and enhancing the learning process.

 def forward(self, data: Batch) -> Tuple[torch.Tensor, torch.Tensor, torch.Tensor]: